WisdomShell/codeshell-vscode/README_EN.md

 ## Requirements

-- [node](https://nodejs.org/en) version v18 and above required
+- [node](https://nodejs.org/en) version v18 and above
-- Visual Studio Code version 1.68 and above required
+- Visual Studio Code version 1.68 and above
 - The [CodeShell](https://github.com/WisdomShell/llama_cpp_for_codeshell) service is running

 ## Compile the Plugin

-If you want to package from source code, you need to install `node` version 18 or higher and execute the following command:
+If you want to run the package from source code, you need to execute the following command:

 ```zsh
 git clone https://github.com/WisdomShell/codeshell-vscode.git